Checkmarx/ast-vscode-extension/README.md

 **GIF - Installing and Setting up the Extension**
 ![Installing and Setting up the Extension](https://raw.githubusercontent.com/Checkmarx/ci-cd-integrations/main/.images/vscode_installation_and_initial_setup.gif "Installing and Setting up the Extension")

-## Feedback
-We’d love to hear your feedback!
-If you come across a bug or have a feature request, please let us know by submitting an issue in [GitHub Issues](https://github.com/Checkmarx/ast-vscode-extension/issues).

 ## Contributing

 We appreciate feedback and contribution to the VsCode extension!
 Before you get started, please see the following: